Dwarf-Dwarf Interactions Can Both Trigger and Quench Star Formation: Results

 These calibrations differ significantly from the \cite{kennicutt:1998ab} conversions as published, but are within $5\%$ and $25\%$ of the conversions when the difference between the chosen IMF is taken into account.

-We use imaging from the GALEX Medium Imaging Survey (MIS) to measure FUV and NUV fluxes in the main bodies of \ugc{} and \companion{}, where we determine the geometry of the elliptical aperture\footnote{We set the limit of the aperture to $R=3$, in accordance with the approximate isophotal limit where the ellipse is defined as $\textsf{CXX}\Delta x^2 + \textsf{CYY}\Delta y^2 + \textsf{CXY}\Delta x \Delta y = R^2$ using the standard definition of the \textsf{SExtractor} geometric parameters set forth in \citep{sextractor}} using \textsf{sep}, a python implementation of the SExtractor object segmentation algorithm \citep{sextractor}.
-Galactic extinction in both bands is corrected for using the \cite{schlafly:2011aa} galactic reddening measurements.
+We use imaging from the GALEX Medium Imaging Survey (MIS)\footnote{\rrr{The GALEX observations used in this work can be found in the Mikulski Archive for Space Telescopes (MAST) via \dataset[10.17909/qj70-dv28]{http://dx.doi.org/10.17909/qj70-dv28}.}} to measure FUV and NUV fluxes in the main bodies of \ugc{} and \companion{}, where we determine the geometry of the elliptical aperture\footnote{We set the limit of the aperture to $R=3$, in accordance with the approximate isophotal limit where the ellipse is defined as $\textsf{CXX}\Delta x^2 + \textsf{CYY}\Delta y^2 + \textsf{CXY}\Delta x \Delta y = R^2$ using the standard definition of the \textsf{SExtractor} geometric parameters set forth in \citep{sextractor}} using \textsf{sep}, a python implementation of the SExtractor object segmentation algorithm \citep{sextractor}.
+Galactic extinction in both bands is corrected for using the \cite{schlafly:2011aa} galactic reddening measurements\footnote{Obtained via the IRSA Galactic Dust Reddening and Extinction database: \dataset[10.26131/IRSA537]{http://dx.doi.org/10.26131/IRSA537}}.

 The estimation of an \halpha{}-based star formation rate is straightforward for \companion{} and somewhat less so for \ugc{}, given the lack of \halpha{} across the main body of the galaxy.

 We measure $\text{EW}_{H\alpha, \text{em}}$ of \companion{} from its galactic extinction-corrected SDSS spectrum, where we fit the \halpha{}, \ionline{N}{2}{6548}, and \ionline{N}{2}{6583} lines simultaneously as equal-width Gaussians with a scalar continuum.
 We additionally fit H$\beta$ in order to correct for internal reddening via the Balmer decrement.